HilaryDev/HilaryDev/README.md

 React, GraphQL, and PWAs are my current love interests. ⚛💛

-My primary hobby is weightlifting and I plan on doing **competitive bodybuilding** once the pandemic ends. 💪😎
+- ⚡ **Fun fact:** I'm preparing to do competitive bodybuilding once the pandemic ends. 💪😎

 ## Cool Stats